 Report the total number of women who were known to have delivered during the year, even if the delivery was done by another provider.
-Include all deliveries, regardless of the outcome, but do not include deliveries where you have no documentation that the delivery occurred (for example, for women who may have moved out of the area and/or who were lost to follow-up.)
+Grantees are required to follow up on women who are referred out, to track and report their deliveries and birth outcomes.
+Include all women who had deliveries, regardless of the outcome, but do not include deliveries where you have no documentation that the delivery occurred (for example, for women who may have moved out of the area and/or who were lost to follow-up.)